anoshenko/rui/README.md

 #### "text-shadow" property

 The "text-shadow" property allows you to set shadows for the text.
 There may be several shadows.
-The shadow is described using the ViewShadow interface (see above, section "The 'shadow' property").
+The shadow is described using the ShadowProperty interface (see above, section "The 'shadow' property").
 For text shadow, only the "color", "x-offset", "y-offset" and "blur" properties are used.
 The "inset" and "spread-radius" properties are ignored (i.e. setting them is not an error, they just have no effect on the text shadow).

-To create a ViewShadow for the text shadow, the following functions are used:
+To create a ShadowProperty for the text shadow, the following functions are used:

-	func NewTextShadow(offsetX, offsetY, blurRadius SizeUnit, color Color) ViewShadow func NewShadowWithParams(params Params) ViewShadow
+	func NewTextShadow(offsetX, offsetY, blurRadius SizeUnit, color Color) ShadowProperty func NewShadowWithParams(params Params) ShadowProperty

 The NewShadowWithParams function is used when constants must be used as parameters.
 For example: